szabgab/perlmaven.com/sites/en/pages/sorting-arrays-in-perl.md

 ---

-In this article we are going to see how we can <b>sort an array of strings or numbers in Perl</b>.
+In this article we are going to see how we can **sort an array of strings or numbers in Perl**.

 Perl has a built-in function called `sort` that can, unsurprisingly, sort an array.
 In its most simple form, you just give it an array, and it returns the elements of that array in a sorted order. `@sorted = sort @original`.